-Repricing of stock options in all of our equity plans including our 2006 and 2008 Employee Stock Plans and 2000 Directors Option Plan is prohibited.
+Repricing of stock options in all of our equity plans including our 2006 and 2008 Employee Stock Plans and 2000 Directors' Option Plan is prohibited without stockholder approval.
 A similar policy was in place for our prior employee stock plan.

-Nonqualified Stock and Incentive Stock Options
+Nonstatutory Stock and Incentive Stock Options

-In general, we issue only nonqualified stock options to employees and executives, with the exception of grants to those executive officers subject to the stock ownership guidelines described below.
-Our 2006 and 2008 Employee Stock Plans limit the use of incentive stock options (ISOs) because of the heavier financial burden they place on the Company.
+In general, we issue only nonstatutory stock options to employees and executives, with the exception of grants to those executive officers subject to the stock ownership guidelines described below.
+We have limited our use of incentive stock options (ISOs) because of the heavier financial burden they place on the Company.
 However, because ISOs provide special tax advantages to the recipient if the stock is held for a certain period of time following exercise, we provide ISOs to certain executive officers to facilitate their meeting our stock ownership guidelines discussed below.
 ISOs are granted to these few individuals only to the extent allowable by applicable Internal Revenue Code limits.
-Any excess options are nonqualified stock options.
+Any excess options are nonstatutory stock options.